-Distribution: Distributed chiefly west of the Cascades in Washington; distributed widely throughout North America.
+Distribution: Occurring chiefly west of the Cascades in Washington; Alaska to California, east across most of North America to the Atlantic Coast.

-Habitat: Wastelands, roadsides, meadows, and other disturbed areas.
+Habitat: Wastelots, roadsides, fields, meadows, and other disturbed areas.

 Conservation Status: Not of concern